Frequently asked Questions

 What is the South African equivalent of my Continental/English/U.S.A. size?

-Groundcover shoes are made in standard English sizes, but please note that some of our products are quite generous and vary from style to style (between boots, shoes and sandals).
-Ordering online does make it more difficult, as one can’t try on the actual product but we do suggest, if you are undecided on the sizing, to contact us by email when ordering – email@example.com and we will check the sizing before processing your order.
+This is a guideline that Groundcover uses to make its products.
+Please note that some of our products are quite generous and vary from style to style (between boots, shoes and sandals).
+Ordering online does make it more difficult, as one can’t try on the actual product.
+A Confirmation is emailed to you with a form attached on “How to measure your feet” – if you are undecided and haven’t bought from us before, we do suggest you doing this.
+Please contact us by emailing to firstname.lastname@example.org and we will check the sizing before processing your order.

 Our shop in Currys Post is open every day except 25 December.
 Shop hours are: